-You can select the period in the combo box placed at the top right corner of the window, for which the table data will be shown.
+You can select the time period in the combo box placed at the top right corner of the window, for which the table data will be shown.
 Available values are Since Beginning, Last Minute, Last 10 Minutes and Last 1 Hour.

-You can navigate through the pages using the buttons placed at the bottom right of the table (First, Previous, Next, Last).
 To ascend or descent the order of the listings, click on the column headings.